What is intermittent fasting? I’ll admit, it sounds like some crazy fad diet. It actually sounds a little scary and potentially unhealthy.

 However, intermittent fasting (I.F.) is far less restrictive than it sounds.
 I.F. is a diet strategy that restricts the time of day you eat instead of the type of food you eat.
-And it is something I personally follow 80% of the time.

-This time-restricted way of eating has been shown to help individuals lose weight, improve body composition, increase muscle mass, and decrease cravings.
+Time-restricted eating has been shown to help individuals lose weight, improve body composition, increase muscle mass, and decrease cravings.

-Here is how it works.
+But still, what is intermittent fasting?
+Here is how it works…

-You can follow a particular food or calorie-restricting diet on top of I.F. if you wish.
-You can practice veganism, count your macros or follow a ketogenic diet as long as you eat when you are supposed to eat and fast when you are supposed to fast.
+You can follow any food or calorie-restricting diet while intermittent fasting if you wish.
+You can go vegan, count your macros or follow a ketogenic diet while practicing I.F.
+Just make sure you eat when you are supposed to eat and fast when you are supposed to fast.

 If I.F. is something you are interested in trying, I recommend starting with shorter fasting periods to ease your body into this new way of eating.

 I.F. has also helped with my horrible bloating issues.
 When you eat all day, your digestive system becomes overworked, especially if you eat every couple hours.
 Fasting for 18 hours gives my digestive system ample time to rest before I need it again.
-This is something my stomach needed and is why I have stuck with I.F. for nearly a year.
+That rest time is exactly what my stomach needed.
+And this is why I have stuck with I.F. for nearly a year.